-Since version 6.10.0, ConSol CM offers the module CM/Resource Pool and with it the possibility to establish relations between resource objects and other objects.
+You can establish relations between resource objects and other objects using the module CM/Resource Pool.
 A resource relation can connect a resource to

 - a ticket

 - a customer (contact or company, i.e. a unit)

-- another resource
+- · another resource

 Resource relation types